dbekel/myPlaylist/README.md

-# Israeli and world radio stations streams for VLC
+# Radio stations streams for VLC and itunes
+BBC, Israel (national and local stations), and SF Bay area stations.